tamasdd19/classBook/README.md

 <p>The ClassBook project has the following dependency:</p>
 <ul>
   <li>MinGW: version 13.1.0 is needed to compile the sfml code.
 This is only if you want to recompile the project</li>
+  <li>Makefile: it's easier to compile a lot of .cpp files with Makefile, if you want to compile the entire project without Makefile it's gonna be hard.</li>
 </ul>

 <p>Make sure to install the dependency before compiling the project.</p>